-We’re thrilled to announce the artist selections for 2020!
-Since 2016, our mural project has brought beautiful art to our store exteriors and helped Indiana artists grow.
+Since 2016, our mural project has brought beautiful art to our store exteriors and helped Indiana artists grow through their work.
 This mural project is part of our Growing People through Work initiative, a corporate commitment to building up our employees and the communities where they live and work.
 The murals are presented in partnership with the Arts Council of Indianapolis.

 In 2019, the Jiffy Lube of Indiana mural project received the Americans for the Arts’ National Arts and Business Partnership Award.
 “It is an exciting time to be part of a project like this,” says Steve Sanner, owner of Jiffy Lube of Indiana.
 “It’s positively impacting our business, but more than that, it is improving our communities and inspiring our people.”

 Joy Hernandez has exhibited her work all over Indianapolis, including at the Harrison Center, the Arts Council’s Gallery 924, in the Flava Fresh exhibition series, and at the Kurt Vonnegut Museum and Library.
 Her signature clean, graphic look with bright colors, smooth lines, and even tonal blends translates well to murals, which she completes on her own and with the Kewanee-based Walldogs mural collective.
-Recently her “Bean the Astronaut” character has graced spaces all over the city: the theme of space exploration expresses hope and looking towards the promise of the future, and the character is engaged in actions that are playful and relatable.
-In addition to being a practicing artist and a co-founder of Full Circle Nine Gallery in Indianapolis, she is a video photographer and editor for WISH-TV and a frequent correspondent for WFYI’s local arts and culture spotlight program, Curious Mix.
+Recently her “Bean the Astronaut” character has graced spaces all over the city.
+She will be painting a mural at our Broad Ripple location in 2021.

 Dan Handskillz (aka Dan Thompson) started to create graffiti art in high school, then went on to study illustration and fine art at the Herron School of Art & Design, IUPUI.
-He pursued mural and graffiti art at the same time as his employment as a commercial illustrator, always seeking to “paint big outside” almost exclusively using aerosol paints.
-Although he still does occasional commercial projects, today his primary practice is painting murals on commission for clients large and small including the Indianapolis Motor Speedway, IndyGo, Uber, Red Bull, and Subaru.
+Today his primary practice is painting murals on commission for clients large and small including the Indianapolis Motor Speedway, IndyGo, Uber, Red Bull, and Subaru.
 A co-founder of the Indy-based crew called the Fantastic Aerosol Brothers (“FAB Crew”), Dan executed graffiti-style murals in Broad Ripple, Fountain Square, and Mass Ave.
-As a design artist he is heavily influenced by comic books, video game concept art, and famous painters and illustrators, and focuses on creating murals that are relatable to youth but still contain important messages about existing in today’s world.

 Artur Silva is a Brazilian-born artist currently living and working in Indiana.
-A longtime Indianapolis resident, he received his Masters in Fine Arts from the California Institute of the Arts (CalArts) and is well known locally for his digital collages as a member of the Cultural Cannibals collective.
 Silva has received numerous awards and fellowships for his work, including a prestigious Pollock-Krasner Grant, an Efroymson Contemporary Art Fellowship, and a Christel DeHaan Artist of Distinction Award from the Arts Council of Indianapolis.
 Although most of his work is seen in museums and galleries, with his more accessible public work Silva tries to discuss the same range of ideas, which center around questioning traditional ideas of power and influence and how to best create a more equitable visual world.
-In addition to pursuing his own projects, Silva is a scholar-in-residence at the IUPUI Arts & Humanities Institute and teaches time-based media and theory at Indiana University South Bend.

 Apprentice muralist Shaunte Lewis will be working with Silva.
 A self-taught artist and a newcomer to a professional visual art practice, Lewis’ illustrations and mixed-media paintings show bold color and strong forms as she works at the intersection of feminism and abstraction.
 Lewis’ work has previously been seen at Tea’s Me Café, Mass Ave Wine Shop, and the Art Bank.